-- 5. The closing balance on capital receipts is after taking into account new receipts being generated from the right to buy sales and, for the major repairs reserve, for anticipated major repairs allowance. - 6.
+- 5. The closing balance on capital receipts is after considering new receipts being generated from the right to buy sales and, for the major repairs reserve, for anticipated major repairs allowance. - 6.
 The financial risk involved with the capital programme is the impact of reducing the balance on usable capital receipts.
 This will reduce earnings from interest on balances and will mean additional borrowing is needed in the future.
 This prudential indicator assists the Council in controlling and monitoring the level of usable capital receipts that will be available at the end of a three-year period.
-Currently, the capital programme to the end of 2018/19 totals £98m and is funded but requires borrowing of £24m.
-It is predicted that at the end of 2019/20 there will be £1.368m available in usable Capital Receipts and nothing in the Major Repairs Reserve. - 7.
-However, it should be remembered that the Council currently has no external borrowing for the General Fund and as at 31 March 2016 the balance sheet included more than £150m of General Fund fixed assets and investment properties.
+Currently, the capital programme to the end of 2021/22 totals £87.1m and require borrowing of £8.2m.
+It is predicted that at the end of 2021/22 there will be £1.8m available in usable Capital Receipts and £1.2m in the Major Repairs Reserve. - 7.
+However, it should be remembered that the Council currently has no external borrowing for the General Fund and as at 31 March 2018 the balance sheet included more than £177.5m of General Fund fixed assets and investment properties.
 So the Council is not currently over borrowed and, as future borrowing will only be used on revenue generating schemes, completion of the capital programme will ultimately strengthen both the balance sheet and revenue position of the Council.
-Therefore it can be concluded that adequate resources, including borrowing, are available to fund the capital programme in the medium term.
+Therefore, it can be concluded that adequate resources, including borrowing, are available to fund the capital programme in the medium term.